 According to Article 58(2) of the EFF Regulation and in compliance with Article 38(1) of the Implementing Regulation, the MA may delegate some of its tasks while at the same time retaining the responsibility for the overall FOP implementation.
 Tasks which should be delegated are those specified in Art 59(b), (c), (d), (e), (f) and (g) of the EFF Regulation.

-The Secretariat of the Monitoring Committee operates in the Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme.
-The position of the Authorities in the organisation structure of MRD is illustrated in Annex II.
+The Secretariat of the Monitoring Committee operates in the Unit of EU Fisheries Funds , The position of the Authorities in the organisation structure of PMO is illustrated in Annex II.